-Stephen G. De May Vice President and Treasurer
+Stephen G. De May Senior Vice President and Treasurer

 Previously, De May served as senior vice president, investor relations and treasurer from October 2009 until the merger with Progress Energy closed.
 As head of investor relations, he monitored trends in the investment markets and maintained key relationships with debt and equity investors, analysts and financial institutions.

 De May joined the company in 1990 as a director of the company's former real estate development business, Crescent Resources, where he had responsibility for managing the finance and accounting functions.
 In 1994, he joined the company's corporate finance group, and in 1996, completed an extended risk management assignment at the company's energy trading and marketing affiliate.

 Following the merger of Duke Power and PanEnergy, De May managed the corporate finance group until 1999, when he was appointed vice president of business unit finance.
 During 2004 and 2005, he served as vice president of energy and environmental policy, the company’s primarily public policy role.
 Immediately following the merger between Duke Energy and Cinergy in April 2006, he served as assistant treasurer and head of corporate finance.
 In 2007, De May was named vice president and treasurer for Duke Energy, which included oversight of the risk management function, and in February 2009 he was named treasurer and chief risk officer.